Advising and academic technology tutorials

 - Estimate your final GPA using the GPA calculator in Degree Works.

 Accessing your courses online

-Tutorial: How to access your online courses in Blackboard and Canvas
+Tutorial: How to access your online courses in Canvas

 - How to add a class